paulaehab/Detect-Emotions-From-The-Posts/README.md

  2- LogisticRegression which gave me accuracy =  88.41%
  3-XGBClassifier which gave me accuracy = 89.78%
  as we can see the accuracy is increased a little and the XGBClassifier is doing well with this problem.
- you can find the code in the following folder: ```Final models/Best Classical model.ipynb```
+ you can find the code in the following folder: ``Final Approach/Best Classical model.ipynb```
- Also I saved the wieghts of the model for future use you can find it in the following folder ```Final models/finalized_model.sav```
+ Also I saved the wieghts of the model for future use you can find it in the following folder ```Final Approach/finalized_model.sav```
  ### Deep learning approach
  I tried to build a deep learning model hopping to increase accuracy of the model
  I used keras library to build my deep learning archticture and searched for a good archticture and found a one